LIBREhub/LIBREhub.github.io/_posts/2022-08-11-next-seminar.md

 <br>

 *Subscribe to the [LIBRE_hub mailing list](https://mailchi.mp/2efa11be3d6b/libre_hub) for more content related.
-All seminars are recorded and have subtitle options for Spanish and Portuguese.*
+All seminars are recorded and posted on [Youtube](https://www.youtube.com/channel/UCKaffupDA8KKrDE0rd668Xw) with subtitle options for Spanish and Portuguese.*